lucastaliberti/frontend-code-challenge/README.md

 * any other util class, like an API client or data handling functions

-I also added [Prettier](https://github.com/prettier/prettier) for linting the code with a precommit hook using [Husky](https://github.com/typicode/husky) to automatically fix the files on stage.
+I also added [Prettier](https://github.com/prettier/prettier) for linting the code and added a precommit hook using [Husky](https://github.com/typicode/husky) to automatically fix the files on stage.

 ## To run